stral0/psiml2021/README.md

 # psiml2021

 My implementation of PSIML 2021 homework done on petlja.org

 It is done as a hackathon project so it may not be in the best shape until I fix it at some point in the future.

 These are mine explenations of the problems that will stay here until Homework Organizers decide to publish original Homework with all details.
+Once they publish it, I will update the README file with instructions on how to run the programs.
+Also, I will add public data sets.

 ### main.py